 In an example of how this could work; a male client who has just turned 18 and would like to get a tattoo.
 The system would ask the client to heavily consider whether they would want the tattoo, and to seriously consider avoiding visible areas such as the face, head or hands.

 However, if the client is a male in their mid-40s, this message would not be shown to them as the thought process for the client would be different.
 It could be assumed the client already has a lot of tattoos.
-Instead, an upload link to share their previously obtained tattoos would be shown.
+Instead, an upload link to share their previously obtained tattoos would be shown, provided they have any.
 This is developed further in the Requirement Specifications.

 Optimisation